Thee Michelle Gun Elephant: History

 The band was formed in 1991, while Chiba, Ueno, and Kuhara were students at Tokyo's Meiji Gakuin University.
 They later drew influence from The Roosters.
 Their unusual name originated when a friend mispronounced the title of an early jam session recording; featuring cover songs of Thee Headcoats (one of the band's main influences) and from The Damned's album Machine Gun Etiquette.
 Some years later Futoshi Abe joined the band.
 After an independently released EP in 1995, they signed to Nippon Columbia's Triad label, releasing the album Cult Grass Stars in 1996, followed later that year by High Time, the band enjoying chart success in their home country.
 Chicken Zombies (1997) gave them a top five hit.
 The band's 1998 album Gear Blues was the first to be released in the US (in 2000).
 A lot of their songs were also used in Blue Spring, a Japanese movie made in 2002.

 The band announced that they would break up on October 11, 2003, after their Last Heaven tour of Japan.
-On July 22, 2009, the guitarist Futoshi Abe died of an acute hematoma.
+Guitarist Futoshi Abe died of an acute hematoma in July 2009, and vocalist Yusuke Chiba died due to complications of esophageal cancer in November 2023.

-Song titles and lyrics

-The majority of the band's songs have English titles, which often appear to be a random selection of words cobbled together - 'Pinhead Cranberry Dance', for example.

-The lyrics are almost entirely Japanese, with the odd English phrase or word thrown in.